Si quiere esta información en español, haga clic aquí.

 - Capacity: Ability to pay.
-This includes income, current debt payments and other factors.
+This includes income, current debt payments, and other factors.

 - Capital: Money available.
 A lender will take any savings you currently have into consideration.

 - Collateral: Value of property securing the mortgage loan.
-This is determined by appraisal ordered by the lender.
+This is determined by the appraisal ordered by the lender.

 - Annual Percentage Rate (APR): reflects not only the interest rate, points, fees and other charges.
 APR is generally higher than the interest rate.
 Interest rates and APR may vary significantly between lenders